yks72p/url-shortener/readme.md

 ## Conclusions:

-Due to the poor setup of Cassandra database we obtain poor performance and low maximum load for the whole service.
+Due to the poor setup of Cassandra database we the whole service shows low performance in terms of maximum load and reliability.

-No performance bottleneck was noticed for Flask server.
+In contrast, no performance bottleneck was noticed for Flask server.
 Current Cassandra setup is in greater need of optimization compared to Flask server.